Belarus releases human rights activist ahead of time

-Belyatsky, 51, who headed the rights group Vesna-96 and was serving a 4-1/2-year sentence, told journalists his release was unexpected.
+Belyatsky, 51, who headed the rights group Vesna-96 and was serving a four and a half year sentence, told journalists his release was unexpected.

-“They amnestied me. ...
-They let me go only an hour ago,” he said after arriving in Minsk on a train.
+“They amnestied me ...
+They let me go only an hour ago,” he said after arriving in Minsk on a suburban train.

 Belarus imposes tough restrictions on the financing of non-governmental organizations and their activities that virtually rule out any financial help from abroad.